Education at Bates

 These two classes of LMS students taught by LMS English teacher Elizabeth Arlene were led in a creative writing exercise in Hathorn Hall by Bates students George Miller and Amy XX??
 And Ahige Api ’27 and Lexi Inter ’26.
 The activity was called Scriblish where one person started a story by writing one line and passing it along for a total of five writers (or you could add a drawing) until a story was completed and read aloud to the group.

 As an education minor at Bates, you will gain real-world experience through community-engaged learning, which takes place as part of almost every education course through a variety of community and school-based settings.
 We offer two minor pathways.
 Students may choose a grades 6-12 teaching certification pathway that includes student teaching (the teacher education minor) or take an exploratory approach based on emerging interests in education (the educational studies minor).
-Both include real world teaching experience from the very first course — a unique approach not offered at all institutions.
+Both include real world classroom and community experiences.

 Featured Courses